383 Madison Avenue: Superstructure

 The superstructure of the first 18 stories is placed on an orthogonal grid.
 The elevator pits could not descend below the first story, due to the presence of the tracks on the eastern portion of the site.
-Thus, the structural engineers placed the elevators, as well as the structural core of the lower stories, on the western portion of the site.
+Thus, the structural engineers placed the elevators, and the structural core of the lower stories on the western portion of the site.
 This created large floor areas but also decreased the effectiveness of the building's lateral bracing.
 North and south of the lower core are 18 in concrete shear walls, which run to the building's western elevation.
 To compensate for the offset core, the building's eastern elevation contains a Vierendeel truss with columns spaced every 10 ft.

 Above the double-height lobby are two trusses, each measuring 85 ft long.
 These trusses support all of the upper floors while allowing the lobby to be designed as a column-free space.
 At ground level, the building contains storefronts, with columns at each corner.
-Above the ground level, the corners of the building contain executive offices without any columns at the corners.
+Above ground level, the corners of the building contain executive offices without any columns.
 This required the installation of slanted girders at each corner, as well as spandrel beams that connect opposing corners.
 The trading floors, which are immediately above the lobby and storefronts, contain fewer columns than usual, requiring that the upper stories be supported by complex trusses.
 On the trading floors, the easternmost 60 ft and the westernmost 30 ft of each story do not have columns.

 HVAC and mechanical equipment are placed on several intermediate stories, since there is not enough room in the basement.
 The building was designed to run for four days without exterior power through four 7,500 kW emergency electrical generators, its own steam turbines, and tanks that can store 109,000 gal of emergency water.
 The mechanical spaces are on the 14th through 17th stories (labeled as floors 10 through 13).
 The core of the upper stories is at the center of the site.
 Therefore, diagonal girders are installed within the mechanical levels to shift loads up to 42 ft westward, between the upper and lower cores.
 The sloped girders measure up to 24 by 20 in across and can carry up to 22.2 e6N.
 The girders intersect at nodes, which each consist of several layers of 4 in steel plates.
 Each node connects up to four girders.

 Above the 18th story, the columns at the perimeter of the octagonal tower are placed 30 ft apart, creating a rigid moment frame.
 Each corner of the octagon has no columns.
 Additionally, the perimeter columns are not aligned with the steel frame below, which required the use of a double-height ring truss wall on the 18th and 19th stories to distribute loads to the lower stories.
 The 18th and 19th stories contain technological equipment for the tenants.
 In total, the superstructure has 18,000 ST of steel.